graphql/graphql-spec/spec/Section 6 -- Execution.md

   item.
-- Let {future} represent the future execution of {ExecuteStreamField(stream, path, iterator, fieldDetailsList, nextIndex, innerType, variableValues, eventEmitter)}.
+- Let {future} represent the future execution of {ExecuteStreamField(stream, path, iterator, fieldDetailsList, nextIndex, innerType, variableValues, controller)}.
-- Defer the execution of {future} until {items} is released, or if early execution is desired, following any implementation specific deferral, whichever occurs first.
+- Defer the execution of {future} until {items} is released, as indicated via {controller} or if early execution is desired, following any implementation specific deferral, whichever occurs first.
 - Append {future} to {futures}.
 - Return an unordered map containing {items}, {errors}, and {futures}.